-All multi-year and annual update plans have been pre-populated with data and information from their FY 2020 plans.
-States must carefully review and update this information to reflect FY 2021 activities prior to submission to FMCSA.
+All multi-year and annual update plans have been pre-populated with data and information from their FY 2021 plans.
+States must carefully review and update this information to reflect FY 2022 activities prior to submission to FMCSA.
 The financial information and certifications will be updated each fiscal year.

-- · Any information that is added should detail major programmatic changes.
-Do not include minor modifications that reflect normal business operations (e.g., personnel changes). - Add any updates to the narrative areas and indicate changes by preceding it with a heading (e.g., FY 2021 update).
-Include descriptions of the changes to your program, including how data tables were modified.
+- Any information that is added should detail major programmatic changes.
+Do not include minor modifications that reflect normal business operations (e.g., personnel changes). - Add any updates to the narrative areas and indicate changes by preceding it with a heading (e.g., FY 2022 update).
+Include descriptions of the changes to your program, including how data tables were modified. - The Trend Analysis areas in each section are only open for editing in Year 1 of a three-year plan.
+This data is not editable in Years 2 and 3.